SYLLABUS#

 You are personally responsible for understanding everything you turn in.
 While you may ask one another about assignments, you may not copy directly from a classmate.
 And, you may not post full assignments nor any part of any assignment on the Internet (i.e. Chegg, Discord, Piazza, or related site).
 Evidence of cheating on an assignment will result (at minimum) in loss of a full letter grade in the course.

-Midterms (30%)#
+Midterms (25%)#

 There will be two (2) midterms.
-Each midterm will have two parts: 1) a conceptual, in-person portion taken on the day of the exam in class and 2) a shorter, technical, take-home portion, released at 4PM on the day of the in-class exam and due that night (see Course Schedule).
+The midterms will have two parts: 1) a conceptual, in-person portion taken on the day of the exam in class and 2) a shorter, technical, take-home portion, released at 4PM on the day of the in-class exam and due that night (see Course Schedule).
 The in-class portion will be closed-notes.
 The take-home portion will be open-notes and open-Internet.
 All parts will be completed individually.
 Students will not be permitted to discuss the questions on the exam with anyone until both parts are submitted.

 Students must attend the lecture time for which they are enrolled on webreg on exam days.